 - WHMIS 2015 - Globally Harmonized System (GHS) certification

 Labs, projects and practicums are used to actively involve you in the learning process and allow you to apply learned theory as you develop your skills.

 |Athabasca University||Graduates of this program may be eligible for block transfer of 60 credit units into the Bachelor of Science Post Diploma program or 30 credit units toward BSc (PD) with Majors in Applied Mathematics, Computing Information Systems and/or Human Science.|

 |Thompson Rivers University||Graduates of this program is granted a maximum of 69 transfer credits into the Bachelor of Health Science.|

 Thanks to the generosity of donors and alumni, Saskatchewan Polytechnic gives away more than $2 million in student awards during the academic year.

-Graduates are eligible to write the national Canadian Society for Medical Laboratory Science exam, which allows you to work anywhere in Canada.
-You are also eligible for licensure with the Saskatchewan Society of Medical Laboratory Technologists.
+Graduates are eligible to write the national Canadian Society for Medical Laboratory Science (CSMLS) exam, which allows you to work anywhere in Canada.
+You are also eligible for licensure with the Saskatchewan Society of Medical Laboratory Technologists (SSMLT).